eftekhari-alireza/eftekhari-alireza.github.io/index.md

 # 👋 Welcome

-Hi, I'm Alireza, specializing in marine renewable energy resource assessment and climate change.
+Hi, I'm Alireza, a researcher specializing in marine renewable energy and climate change impacts.
+I use high-resolution hydrodynamic models to assess tidal, wave, wind, and solar resources, with a focus on their complementarity and predictability.

-My research involves high-resolution hydrodynamic modeling to simulate coastal and estuarine processes, aiming to identify viable tidal energy sites and assess the predictability of currents.
-I also explore wave, wind (onshore and offshore), and solar resources, analyzing their complementarity and weather windows for reliable energy harvesting.
-I study the impacts of climate change on marine environments and how it affects the availability and stability of marine energy resources.
-I have hands-on experience with a range of modeling tools, including CROCO, DHI MIKE, and DIVAST.
-With a background in coastal engineering and a strong computational skillset, I work extensively with high-performance computing systems and parallel programming to run large-scale simulations and process environmental datasets.
+My work includes identifying viable tidal energy sites, simulating estuarine and coastal processes, and analyzing the effects of climate change on marine resource availability.
+I’m experienced with modeling tools like CROCO, DHI MIKE, and DIVAST, and I regularly work on HPC systems using parallel programming to run and analyze large-scale simulations.

-I'm also passionate about education and have developed and taught courses for young students on marine and coastal engineering.
+I'm also passionate about outreach and have designed and taught educational programs on marine and coastal engineering for young students.

 This website contains:
 - My latest research